Cysharp/MasterMemory/README.md

 Code Generator
 ---
-MasterMemory has three kinds of code-generator. `MSBuild Task`, `Standalone Cli Tool`, `.NET Core Global/Local Tools`.
+MasterMemory has two kinds of code-generator. `MSBuild Task`, `.NET Core Global/Local Tools`.

 MSBuild Task(`MasterMemory.MSBuild.Tasks`) is recommended way to use in .NET Core csproj.